skntmax/nodeJs_machine_test/Readme.md

-Databse used : Mysql
+Databse used : Mysql,
-Databse Name : test
+Databse Name : test,
-username : root
+username : root,
 pass: ""

-app running at 3000 port .
+app running at 3000 port ,
 Api: score.json in root directory

 To see the data before insertion it using API.